timolson/cointrader/README.md

 9. Run the system with:
  5. `java -jar code/target/trader-0.2-SNAPSHOT-jar-with-dependencies.jar <command>`
  6. for example, to run the data collector, invoke
-  2. `java -jar code/target/trader-0.2-SNAPSHOT-jar-with-dependencies.jar ticker`
+  2. `java -jar code/target/trader-0.2-SNAPSHOT-jar-with-dependencies.jar save-data`
 10. If you get errors about "sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target", it is because BTC-e uses an expired SSL cert.
 To fix this problem, follow the instructions in `cointrader/src/main/config/install-cert.txt`  See also the [XChange project's SSL Cert documentation](https://github.com/timmolter/XChange/wiki/Installing-SSL-Certificates-into-TrustStore)

 ## Basic Commands